haskell-game/tiny-games-hs/README.md

    - or contain a reliable build/run command line with all needed options, in the comments (the `play` script will use this).

-   Entries which aren't straightforward to run are incomplete.
+   Entries which aren't straightforward to run and enjoy are incomplete.
 Some tips:
    - Avoid requiring problematic GHC versions.
 In particular GHC <9.2 doesn't work well on mac.
      If you specify a GHC version/stackage snapshot, the current release is ideal (GHC 9.2, lts-20).
    - env -S in the shebang line doesn't work on older GNU/Linux systems, but we allow it